 - Screamqueen from Scare Tactics in The DCU.

-- Most of the cast of Wet Moon, a Graphic Novel series by Ross Campbell.
+- Most of the cast of Wet Moon, a Graphic Novel series by Sophie Campbell.
 The author has considerable knowledge and experience with the scene, which helps.

 - kimmie66 is all about goth kids.